What is FERPA?

 Can my parents have access to my records?

 Lafayette College seeks to teach students to become mature, reasoned, educated adults capable of defining and realizing their academic and personal developmental goals.
-To that end, the College practice is to regard students as the primary contact for interaction regarding information contained in student educational records and to respect the confidentiality of that information.
+To that end, College practice is to regard students as the primary contact for interaction regarding information contained in student educational records and to respect the confidentiality of that information.
 The College encourages students to act responsibly by communicating directly with their parents.

-What are the responsibilities of college personnel regarding student records?
+What are the responsibilities of College personnel regarding student records?

-Your access to student information, including directory information, is based on your faculty or staff role within the College.
-You may not release lists or files with student information to any third party outside of the College.
+College personnel may not release lists or files with student information to any third party outside of the College.

 Student educational records (other than directory information) may not be released without written consent of the student.
 Student information stored in electronic format must be secure and available only to those entitled to access that information.